 Although there isn’t a ton of high-quality research on the use of spironolactone for female pattern hair loss, several studies have demonstrated promising results.

 In a small study involving just four patients, a 200mg dose of spironolactone administered daily reduced hair loss by up to 62.9 percent.

 It also increased the total number of hairs in the anagen phase of the hair growth cycle.

 Another study documented the combined benefits of 200mg spironolactone and minoxidil 5% twice daily.

 This study suggested that the addition of spironolactone to topical minoxidil therapy is a solid option for women who have reached a plateau in treatment efficacy with topical therapy alone.

-But higher doses — like the recommended 100mg to 200mg — may wind up being more beneficial long term.
+But higher doses — like the recommended 100mg — may wind up being more beneficial long term.